AfTermathcy/AfTermathcy.github.io/_pages/about.md

   - /about.html
 ---

 Hi, welcome to my website!
-I am a final year Ph.D. student in the Department of [Industrial Engineering and Operations Research Department](https://ieor.columbia.edu/) at Columbia University, where I am fortunate to be advised by Professor [Yuri Faenza](https://www.columbia.edu/~yf2414/) and Professor [Jay Sethuraman](https://www.columbia.edu/~js1353/).
+I am a fifth year Ph.D. student in the Department of [Industrial Engineering and Operations Research Department](https://ieor.columbia.edu/) at Columbia University, where I am fortunate to be advised by Professor [Yuri Faenza](https://www.columbia.edu/~yf2414/) and Professor [Jay Sethuraman](https://www.columbia.edu/~js1353/).

 My research focuses on matching markets and mechanism design, studied from both theoretical and applied perspectives.
 In particular, I have worked on problems related to:
 - Stable matchings.